Rubber Mallet Uses: A Guide

 Leatherworking: For punching holes, setting rivets and stamping designs on leather, for precise and controlled force.

-Rubber mallets are incredibly versatile and find use in a variety of applications:
+Rubber mallets are incredibly versatile and find use in many applications:

 -

 Assembling Furniture: When putting together furniture, a rubber mallet is invaluable for tapping parts together without damaging the surface.
-This ensures a snug fit without leaving unsightly marks.
+This ensures a snug fit without leaving marks.* Woodworking: In woodworking, rubber mallets are used to drive wooden pieces together, assemble dovetail joints and dowels or chisels without damaging the wood surfaces.
+They are also good for removing large amounts of material efficiently while maintaining control and minimizing fatigue.
+This makes them ideal for precision work.

 -